deliton/idt/README.md

 How many samples per seach will be necessary?  : 50
 ```

 The tool will now ask for and image size ratio.
-Since using large images to train neural networks are not viable, we can optionally choose one of the following image size ratios and scale down our images to that size.
+Since using large images to train neural networks is not a viable thing, we can optionally choose one of the following image size ratios and scale down our images to that size.
 In this example, we'll go for 512x512, although 256x256 would be an even better option for this task.

 ```console
 Choose images resolution: